johnniecosmos/Citizen-Cosmos/README.md

-# Citizen Cosmos
+# Citizen Cosmos Podcast

-Citizen Cosmos is a podcast about the masterminds behind the Cosmos Ecosystem, their tech ambitions and personalities.
+Citizen Cosmos: a podcast about the masterminds behind the Cosmos blockchain ecosystem, their tech ambitions and personalities.
 Feel free to like and share any episodes or just leave your comments, feedback and wishes! **[GH pages](https://citizen-cosmos.github.io/Citizen-Cosmos/)**

 A reciever of an [ICF Q2-2020 Grant](https://medium.com/@interchain_io/icf-q2-2020-funding-recipients-e5cbb326c23c)!